FREQUENTLY ASKED QUESTIONS ON NATIONAL EDUCATION POLICY

 Going online, Bilingual and International

-- NEP recommends setting an Indian Institute of Translation and Interpretation (IITI), National Institute (or Institutes) for Pali, Persian and Prakrit, strengthening of Sanskrit and all language departments in HEIs, and use mother tongue/local language as a medium of instruction in more HEI programmes.
+- NEP recommends setting up an Indian Institute of Translation and Interpretation (IITI), National Institute (or Institutes) for Pali, Persian, and Prakrit, strengthening Sanskrit and all language departments in HEIs, and using mother tongue/local language as a medium of instruction in more HEI programs.

-- Internationalisation of education will be facilitated through both institutional collaborations, and student and faculty mobility and allowing entry of top world ranked universities to open campuses in India.
+- Internationalization of education will be facilitated through both institutional collaborations and student and faculty mobility and allowing entry of top world-ranked universities to open campuses in India.

-From the multiple entry and exit points to summing up GER
+From the multiple entries and exit points to summing up GER

-- Besides the above mentioned points the union cabinet has laid emphasis on improving the quality of the education
+- Besides the points mentioned above, the union cabinet has laid emphasis on improving the quality of the education

-and this has been their focal point as the central government through the improved education policy has centred its attention to increase the GER i.e the Gross Enrolment Ratio to 50% in higher education by 2025 and school education to 100% in 2030.
+and this has been their focal point as the central government through the improved education policy has centered its attention on increasing the GER i.e the Gross Enrolment Ratio to 50% in higher education by 2025 and school education to 100% in 2030.

-- National education Policy 2020 will bring two crore out of school children back into the main stream.
+- National Education Policy 2020 will bring two crores of out-of-school children into the mainstream.

-- Under National education policy 2020 the mission has been called for setting up of a Foundational Literacy and Numeracy mission by the Education Ministry.
+- Under National education policy 2020, the mission has been called the setting up of a Foundational Literacy and Numeracy mission by the Education Ministry.

 - States will prepare an implementation plan for attaining universal foundational literacy and numeracy in all primary schools for all learners by grade 3 by 2025.

 - A National Book Promotion Policy is to be formulated.
-A national council for teacher education will be developed by the year 2022 with consultation with NCERT, SCERTs, teachers and expert organizations from across levels and regions.
+A national council for teacher education will be developed by the year 2022 in consultation with NCERT, SCERTs, teachers, and expert organizations from across levels and regions.

-- The policy envisages broad-based, multi-disciplinary, holistic Under Graduate education with flexible curricula, creative combinations of subjects, integration of vocational education and multiple entry and exit points with appropriate certification.
+- The policy envisages broad-based, multi-disciplinary, holistic Under Graduate education with flexible curricula, creative combinations of subjects, integration of vocational education, and multiple entries and exit points with appropriate certification.